alphagov/government-service-design-manual/Copy and content/styleguide.md

     ------------------------------

     These are pre-transaction pages.
-Use SEO to define the title, so if people search for ‘registry office’, put that in and then explain the proper term is ‘register office’.
+Use SEO to define the title, so if people search for 'registry office', put that in and then explain the proper term is 'register office'.

     Give one sentence of what the user can expect from the service – this will appear before the button.

-    **‘What you need to know’ section**\
+    **'What you need to know' section**\
      This is where you put information that the user will need to complete the transaction and information about how long it takes, how much there will be to pay etc.